microsoft/IIoT/HOL/IOTHubPiHackathon/Cleanup/README.md

       </p>

 3. Change the App Service plans from S1 - Standard to B1 – Basic.
 Note that there’s two app services to scale down.
-   - Click on the app service plans that were provisioned as part of the pre-configured solution
+   - Click on the app service plans that were provisioned as part of the solution accelerator
    - Under Settings -> Scale Up (App Service Plan), select the B1 - Basic plan and click "Select"
    - Do the same for the *-jobhost* service plan
      <p align="center">